September 8, 2015

 Mexican protesters: Police threatened to dismember, burn us ‘like the Ayotzinapa students’

-3 de diciembre de 2014, por Comité Cerezo México“This is a problem that has been dragging on in Mexico since the beginning of President Pena Nieto’s administration,” said Hector Cerezo, one of the founders of the human rights group.
+3 December 2014, by Comité Cerezo México“This is a problem that has been dragging on in Mexico since the beginning of President Pena Nieto’s administration,” said Hector Cerezo, one of the founders of the human rights group.
 “It´s almost as if the government is trying to scare people from attending protests.”

 #AYOTZINAPA The terrorism of the State and the human rights of the victims.

-13 de noviembre de 2014, por Comité Cerezo MéxicoAfter listening the press conference given by the Solicitor General of the Republic, his refusal to admit the Ayotzinapa case as a State crime made evident to us that the severe human rights violation against the Ayozinapa normalistas students will not be –as they have not been- treated as their exceptional gravity requires.
+13 November 2014, by Comité Cerezo MéxicoAfter listening the press conference given by the Solicitor General of the Republic, his refusal to admit the Ayotzinapa case as a State crime made evident to us that the severe human rights violation against the Ayozinapa normalistas students will not be –as they have not been- treated as their exceptional gravity requires.

 The conference, far from being informative, is part of an impunity mechanism whose aim is to demobilize the outrage of the civil society about this STATE CRIME.
 The (...) -